joeya20/ENEL592-FinalProject/FinalReport.md

 ### 1.4.3.
 CWE-1260
 Memory in computer systems is organized into ranges that are controlled by software and enforced by a Memory Management Unit (MMU) or a Memory Protection Unit (MPU).
 There are also physical memory regions enforced by the Physical Memory Management (PMP) unit, meant to separate physical memory space for each hardware thread (or *hart*).
 For example, the [RISC-V privileged specification](https://github.com/riscv/riscv-isa-manual/releases/download/Priv-v1.12/riscv-privileged-20211203.pdf) contains a PMP implementation.
 The software-controlled address ranges are typically software-configurable to allow for dynamic change during operation.
 CWE-1260 is related to the overlapping of these memory ranges.
 While overlapping memory regions is typically allowed, it can introduce risks if memory ranges with different privilege levels are overlapping and the MMU/MPU is not designed to handle these overlaps well.
 Consider a scenario where there are two memory regions, `region1` and `region2`. `region1` is dedicated to privileged software and its configuration (location and size) can only be modified by privileged software. `region2` is usable and configurable by both privileged and unprivileged software.
 A potential attacker can configure `region2` such that it overlaps with `region1`, and give itself the ability to read/write/execute the privileged memory.
 To address these issues, overlap between different access levels should not be allowed or a priority hierarchy should be established.
 Using the same scenario, the priority required to access the overlapped region should be the highest level of priority required of either regions.

 This CWE is challenging to mitigate because address spaces are dynamically configured at runtime.
 There is no way of pre-verifying address ranges during design/implementation/validation.
 From a hardware standpoint, the only course of action is to design/implement/verify the MMU/MPU to ensure it implements security features that address these issues.
 It follows that at the hardware level, this CWE can manifest in memory control units that are responsible for configuring and enforcing memory ranges.
 Specifically within those designs, the functionality that performs the access control checks is of interest.
 Figure 2 illustrates the priotization of PMP regions in the Ibex core used in the OpenTitan SoC.
 This is one of the functional regions where this CWE can get introduced.
 As the comment notes, the PMP entries are prioritized from 0 up to N-1.
+This conforms with the RISC-V privileged specification.
 A simple albeit potent bug here would be to reverse this ordering to N-1 down to 0.

 ![memory priotization](images/ot_pmp.jpg)
 Figure 2: Ibex Core PMP Memory Region Priotization